najiyahwilliamson/FinalProject/README.md

 # Docker
-To build the image: `docker build -t najiyahwilliamson/finalprojectspells:latest .`
+To build the image: `docker build -t najiyahwilliamson/finalprojectspells:latest .` *Replace `najiyahwilliamson` with your DockerHub username

 Instructions for running the automated version of the image: `docker run --rm -v "$(pwd)/report:/project/report" najiyahwilliamson/finalprojectspells:latest`
+  *This runs Docker container and generates the report

 Link to the image on DockerHub: https://hub.docker.com/r/najiyahwilliamson/finalprojectspells